daominah/age_of_empires_ror_hd/README.md

 - [x] Short/Broad/Long Swordsman and Legion have +15/+20/+60/+80 HP.
   (previously +0/+0/+80/+80 HP).
 - [x] Get Nobility.
-- [ ] Storage Pit technologies cost -40%.
+- [x] Storage Pit technologies cost -40%.
+  (so the total saving is 570 food and 222 gold;
+  could be more if Choson had Iron Age armors, but they do not).
 - [x] Buildings have +2 Line of Sight (team bonus).

 ##### 5. [Egyptian](https://ageofempires.fandom.com/wiki/Egyptians_(Age_of_Empires)#Civilization_bonuses)